jaysm12/test_golang/readme.md

 ## Simple Golang API - Take Home Test
-This repository contains a simple Golang API, developed as a take-home test for a recruitment process on PT.
-Otomo.
+This repository contains a simple Golang API, developed as a take-home test for a recruitment process.
 The project demonstrates the creation and usage of a basic RESTful API using the Go programming language with Mysql.

 ### Requirements and Dependencies
 ```